joncampbell123/dosbox-x/README.md

 The full source code is officially provided with each DOSBox-X release, which may be compiled to run on other operating systems too.
 You can also get the latest development source code from the repository directly.

 Note that the Visual Studio builds only support Windows Vista and later versions.
 For Windows XP, please use the MinGW builds instead.
-For running DOSBox-X in a real DOS system with the freely-available HX-DOS Extender, please use the special HX-DOS builds.
-The special HX-DOS builds happen to also run on Windows, but they are made for the HX DOS Extender environment so it is strongly recommended to use the Visual studio or MinGW builds in the Windows platform instead.
+For running DOSBox-X in a real DOS system with the freely-available [HX DOS Extender](https://github.com/Baron-von-Riedesel/HX), please use the special HX-DOS builds.
+The special HX-DOS builds happen to also run on Windows, but they are made for the HX DOS Extender environment so it is strongly recommended to use the Visual Studio or MinGW builds for the Windows platform instead.

 Contributing to DOSBox-X